coddra/screanRot/README.md

 Extra functionalities:
 - lock, unlock or reset screen rotation with inter process communication
-- run shell commands on changing orientation
+- run shell commands on changing or locking orientation

 See more in the [Messaging](#messaging) and [Commands](#commands) section.